 Dr. Hannah (Nana) Friedman

 Nana completed her PhD work at the University of Leicester in the UK.
 As co-investigator of the Barqa Landscape Project, Nana studied the copper mining district of Faynan, a site containing some of the earliest industrial activities in human history.
 She has also conducted archaeological fieldwork in Pompeii, Romania, England, Texas, and NW Arkansas.
 She has taught at the University of Leicester, the University of Oxford and Birbeck College, University of London.
 Nana was also a fellow at the University of Arkansas’s Digital Institute of Archaeology.
 Her publications discuss ancient Roman slavery, agriculture, pollution, and spatial control through observation.
 Currently, Nana’s focus includes work on gendered perceptions of archaeological finds in public discourse and media.
-She has been president of the local chapter of the AIA since 2012.

 Local Archaeological Consultant